 At the conclusion of this class, students will:

-- Know the basic signal chain to get a voice successfully captured and into a final, edited audio file
+- Know the basic signal chain to get a voice successfully captured and into a final, edited audio file that you can send out to your clients upon request

 - Understand how the acoustic requirements of reduced external noise and reduced reflected sound impact the choice of location for a home studio; and what types of acoustic treatments are likely to be necessary in a home studio to produce quality recordings